-DIRECTORS' REPORT 2014
+DIRECTORS' REPORT

-The directors present their report, together with the financial statements of RS2 Software p.l.c. and its subsidiaries, RS2 Smart Processing Ltd and Transworks LLC (the "Group"), for the year ended 31 December 2014.
+The directors present their report, together with the financial statements of RS2 Software p.l.c. (the "Company") and its subsidiaries, RS2 Smart Processing Ltd, Transworks LLC and RS2 Software LAC LTDA (collectively referred to the "Group"), for the year ended 31 December 2015.